bkoelman/CSharpGuidelinesAnalyzer/README.md

 ```csharp
 [assembly: System.Diagnostics.CodeAnalysis.SuppressMessage("Maintainability", "AV1532:Loop statement contains nested loop", Justification = "<Pending>")]
 ```

+**Note:** Due to a [bug in Resharper](https://youtrack.jetbrains.com/issue/RSRP-461893) you may not see the **Suppress** context menu item.
+To make the option accessible, temporarily suspend Resharper.

 * In a custom .ruleset file, which contains Code Analysis settings: